Nathan-Amiri/LudumDareJam/README.md

 Necromaniacal is a submission to Ludum Dare's April 2024 Game Jam

-Original music was composed by Rosko
+Original music by Rosko Vair

 Created in Unity and coded in C#